Can you compost cheese

 Photo by Azzedine Rouichi on Unsplash

-Considering cheese and dairy products fall under food waste, we should expect a typical yes or no answer.
+We should expect a typical yes or no answer because cheese and dairy products fall under food waste.
 Many traditional composters will maintain that composting cheese is not a good idea.
 This is mainly for two reasons.
 The first reason is that cheese is prone to odor production.
 The second reason is that cheese and other animal food waste can attract rodents and pests.

 However, you can avoid these problems with proper composting and maintenance.